 The Family Educational Rights Privacy Act (FERPA) regulates disclosure of disability documentation and records maintained by the Office of Student Life, which is not a part of the student's permanent academic record.
-Under this Federal law, prior written consent by the student is required before the Office of Student Life may release disability documentation or records.
+Under this Federal law, prior written consent by the student is required before the Office of Student Affairs may release disability documentation or records.

 FERPA provides numerous exceptions to the general requirement to seek student consent prior to releasing personally identifiable information from educational records.
-One of the exceptions authorizes the Office of Student Life to release information to any school official who has a "legitimate educational interest."
+One of the exceptions authorizes the Office of Student Affairs to release information to any school official who has a "legitimate educational interest."
 Another exception is for health and safety emergencies.

 Professors or other Seminary officials may request information about the impact of a student’s disability on her/his ability to learn.
-The Office of Student Life will only share information with other Seminary officials when appropriate and will carefully balance a student’s request for confidentiality and the request for additional, relevant information about the student.
+The Office of Student Affairs will only share information with other Seminary officials when appropriate and will carefully balance a student’s request for confidentiality and the request for additional, relevant information about the student.
 The Office of Student Life seeks to preserve the student’s wish to keep her/his disability information and status confidential.
-The Office of Student Life is extremely sensitive to this issue.
+The Office of Student Affairs is extremely sensitive to this issue.

-Under FERPA, students are also allowed to inspect and review their files maintained by the Office of Student Life.
+Under FERPA, students are also allowed to inspect and review their files maintained by the Office of Student Affairs.
 Students have the right to challenge any information contained in the files that is incorrect, misleading, or not accurate and request an amendment to this misinformation.